akavel/garden/20260501-001-@starforged-sigils.@bud.md

 on the Ironsworn discord
 (unfortunately I no longer remember whose).
 Big thanks to the person who shared that idea!
-(If you're reading this, or know who that was and can send me a link to prove it,
+(If you're the person, or know who that was and can send me a link to prove it,
 I'd be super grateful and happy to update this post!
 The best way to reach me is probably on mastodon